phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 **Description:**

-This function initiates a direct, single 8-bit register read/write opetation.
-When `dir` is specified as `sdio_write` the byte inside the `data` buffer is written to the device, otherwise if `dir` equals `sdio_read` , the buffer is set to the value read from the device.
+This function initiates a direct, single 8-bit register read/write operation.
+When `dir` is specified as `sdio_write` the byte inside the `data` buffer is written to the device, otherwise if `dir` equals `sdio_read`, the buffer is set to the value read from the device.

 > **NOTE:** This function is a blocking call which only returns upon successful transfer completion or failure.